R-Ligier/C-Practice/README.md

 Notes on algorithms and data structures compiled from readings, research, and youtube videos.

-Repository will/also contains C++ programs impleenting the data structures for practice.
+Repository will/also contains C++ programs implmenting the data structures for practice.